California sets path for inmates to get sex-reassignment surgery

 They would also have to live for a year in their preferred gender roles and undergo hormone therapy.

-Under the terms of the settlement with Shiloh Quine, who was born male but identifies as a woman, the state agreed to evaluate her for surgery and provide it if an independent physician approves.
-After surgery, she would be transferred to a women’s prison.
+Under the terms of the settlement with Shiloh Quine, who was born male but identifies as a woman, the state agreed to provide her surgery and transfer her to a women’s prison.

-Officials also agreed to allow other male inmates who identify as female to be housed in women’s prisons after they have sex-reassignment surgery; female inmates who identify as male would also be allowed to live in men’s prisons after surgery.
+Officials also agreed to allow other male inmates who identify as female to be housed in women’s prisons; female inmates who identify as male would also be allowed to live in men’s prisons if they requested it.

 The state also agreed to allow inmates who are transgender or have gender dysphoria access to clothing, toiletries and other items consistent with their gender identities.